 Similar to income, it has increased for the top groups, and stayed flat or decreased for the bottom groups.

 The median of the top 20% (the 90th percentile) has been flat for the past few years, but the mean has continued to increase:

 This implies that the net worth of those in the top of Q5 is increasing (if everyone in Q5 had increasing net worth, the median would be growing as well).

 One of the factors that may drive wealth inequality is that wealth can be invested, and turned into even more wealth.
 Below I present two charts showing the total return on housing, stocks and bonds, relative to GDP (source Federal Reserve Economic Data):

 According to the census data above, mean net worth increased by an average of 5.65% per year for the top 20% of households and 3.59% per year for the next 20% of households.
 It’s interesting that this is close to the average growth rate for housing and stocks over the same period (although this is purely suggestive evidence).

-One of the problems with the evidence I’ve presented is its static nature.
+One of the problems with the evidence I’ve presented is that it is static.
 It’s true that top 20% are increasing their wealth/income relative to everyone else - but that group isn’t necessarily the same people every year.

 According to a Fortune article, “70% of the population will have experienced at least one year within the top 20th percentile of income.”
-A future post will analyze the Panel Study of Income Dynamics (PSID) which unlike the census (a random sample), tracks the same individuals over time.
-The PSID can be used to compute the transition probabilities between income quantiles, so we can better understand the dynamic nature of inequality over time.
+A next step would be to use the Panel Study of Income Dynamics (PSID), which unlike the census tracks the same individuals over time.
+The PSID can be used to compute the transition probabilities between income quantiles to understand the dynamic nature of inequality over time.